-The major risks to the lottery, as identified by the trustees, are being unable to sustain sufficient numbers in the weekly draws, loss of the database on which draws are based and being unable to carry out a weekly draw.
-There are initiatives in place to keep membership up and the risks of loss of the database or inability to perform a draw are mitigated by the ICT Department.
+The major risks to the lottery, as identified by the trustees, are being unable to sustain sufficient numbers in the weekly draws, the loss of the database on which draws are based with the consequent inability to carry out the weekly draw.
+There are constant initiatives in place to maintain the membership and the risks of loss of the database or inability to perform a draw are mitigated by the ICT Department.